 Most routers offer one 2.4 MHz band and one or two 5 MHz bands to handle wireless traffic.
 Each frequency band contains numbered channels, sort of like lanes on a mega-highway, and your router automatically selects a channel when you log on.

 When everyone in your neighborhood is at home using Wi-Fi, it's a good idea to find an open channel to avoid the congestion.

 If your neighbors' routers choose the same channel, it's like you're all driving in the same lane during rush hour.
 Fortunately, you can proactively use your router's app interface to move into a less congested lane.
 Use a free online utility to figure out where you’ll encounter little or no traffic.

 Let us help

 Choosing a new router solves many of the problems outlined above, but it can be tough to find one with exactly the options you need.
 Good news!
-You can call, email or chat with a friendly, tech-savvy Advisor who can help you navigate.
+You can get in touch with a friendly, tech-savvy Advisor who can help you navigate.
 They can also recommend a top-notch smart TV, Blu-ray player, streaming player, or receiver.